 The Dismal Success Rate For FDA Approval: Good or Bad

 It’s one of America’s biggest success stories: oxycodone, a synthetic opioid sold under the brand name Oxycontin.
 In its first few years on the market, Oxy made Purdue Pharma a billion dollars.
-Since then, it’s gone on to become one of the most wildly successful – and devastating – drugs ever developed.
+Since then, it’s become one of the most wildly successful – and devastating – drugs on the market.
 After a worldwide opioid epidemic and tens of thousands of deaths due to abuse of the drug, Purdue’s billion-dollar baby may change the way we think of “success” and pharmaceuticals.
 It’s all the more astonishing when you learn just how high the failure rate is for drug development.
 It’s not so easy, so let’s see how to get FDA approval.

 Truth: Most Drugs Never Make It Out of the Lab